Who have more sisters: boys or girls?

 A simple question with some surprising twists.

-Here's a puzzle to ponder this Christmas, especially if you are spending time with siblings.
+Here's a puzzle to ponder when you are next with your family.

 In this country, on average, who have more sisters - boys or girls?